GabeIB/GabeIB/README.md

 ### 🎧🍴💻

 Hi!
 Professionally, I'm a backend developer.
-I work with Go, Protobuf, gRPC, and GraphQL every day.
+I work with Go, Postgres, Protobuf, gRPC, and GraphQL every day.

-Personally, I've done projects in Python, C, and C++, and am interested in audio programming.
+Personally, I've done projects in Python, C/C++, OCaml, and Java and am interested in audio programming.

 ***